Poster Girl (album): Songs

-Promotional single

-"Look What You've Done" was released as the album's only promotional single on 22 February 2021.

 Release and promotion

-Larsson shared the cover art of the album on 8 January 2021, and revealed the track listing on social media on 10 February 2021.
-The deluxe edition of the album entitled the "Summer Edition" was released on May 21, 2021, including two new songs and multiple new versions of past songs.
+Larsson shared Poster Girls album cover on 8 January 2021 and revealed the track listing on social media on 10 February.
+To promote the record, Larsson held an online concert on 8 March for International Women's Day, in partnership with IKEA and presented by Live Nation.

-To promote the record, Larsson held an online concert on 8 March 2021 for International Women's Day, in partnership with IKEA and presented by Live Nation.
-To celebrate the release of the "Summer Edition" of the album she held a virtual album release party on Roblox on May 21, 2021, with reruns airing throughout that weekend.
-Larsson embarked on the Poster Girl Tour in support of the album in November 2021.
+The deluxe edition entitled the "Summer Edition" was released on 21 May, including two new songs and multiple new versions of past songs.
+To celebrate its release, she held a virtual album release party on Roblox that day, with reruns airing throughout that weekend.
+Larsson embarked on the Poster Girl Tour in support of the album in November.

+Singles

+Poster Girl was preceded by the lead single "Ruin My Life", released on 18 October 2018.
+It charted in multiple countries, reaching the top ten in Israel, United Kingdom, Ireland and her native Sweden, peaking at number two.
+Many standalone singles and collaborations followed between 2018 and 2020, including "Don't Worry Bout Me" and "All the Time".
+Both songs were later included on the album's Japanese deluxe edition.